 Monitoring and auditing of MSHN's operations is key to ensuring compliance and adherence to policies and procedures.
 Monitoring and auditing can also identify areas of potential risk and those areas where additional education and training is required.
-Results of the below activities will be communicated through the appropriate council/committee and summarized results will be provided to the Operations Council, MSHN Quality Improvement Council, MSHN Corporate Compliance Committee, MSHN Regional Compliance Committee and MSHN Board of Directors through the Annual Compliance Report.
+Results of the below activities will be communicated through the Quality Improvement Council and summarized results to the Operations Council, MSHN Corporate Compliance Committee, MSHN Regional Compliance Committee and MSHN Board of Directors through the Annual Compliance Report.